mu-ts/logger/README.md

 ### @duration({level, name})

-So this decorator will tell you the amount of time it takes for your function to execute.
-If this is an async function, it will be the amount of time util the promise resolves, not the amount of time to return the promise.
+This decorator will tell you the amount of time it takes for your function to execute.
+If this is an async function, it will be the amount of time until the promise resolves, not the amount of time to return the promise.

 Default implementation outputs values using `console.timeEnd()` the name is assembled together using the logger name, 'duration' and function name.